Glysade/DataFxnPylib/pylib_3.9.7/doc/getting_started.rst

 Once the data function is working satisfactorily, to create the required data function YAML, the contents of *script.py* can be pasted into the script dialog in the *Developer* tab of the *Charts* *Data Function* visual.

+In Chemcharts version 4.3.0 or later `Visual Studio Code <https://code.visualstudio.com/docs/languages/python>`_ workspace configuration files are are added to the output folder.
+Simply open the folder from within Visual Studio Code.
+The *Python*, *Pylance* and *YAML* extensions should be present.
+The workspace will be configured with the default Python interpreter set to Glysade CPython distribution; a *.env* file will export the correct environment to Python; the unit testing and debugging views are correctly configured.

 Fixing Broken Data Functions
 ****************************